A Real Bento(n) Box of a Museum

 (The guards were milling about and this was, I think, a “no photos” museum, so my pictures trailed off here…)

 Quite a departure, except for the Spanish speaking part.
-I wasn’t really into that much to be honest with you.
+I wasn’t really into it that much to be honest with you.
 I was sad that the Benton may close and sad about Peru’s all-too-recent plight.
 Merengue-as-art just didn’t seem to fit my mood.
-But you can read more about it here.

 Outside, there is a pretty cool sculpture garden.
 Information is difficult to find on the metalworks, so I’ll provide my own: